misiektoja/spotify_monitor/docs/configuration.md

 spotify_monitor --import-browser-cookie --browser firefox
 ```

-The importer discovers Firefox profiles from `profiles.ini` and normal profile directories.
+On Linux, Firefox profiles installed natively, through Snap or through Flatpak are discovered automatically.
+On every platform, the importer reads `profiles.ini` and normal profile directories.
 If one usable profile exists it is selected automatically.
 If several profiles exist an interactive terminal shows a numbered choice.
 For scripts or other noninteractive runs select one by its friendly name or directory basename:

 ```sh
 spotify_monitor --import-browser-cookie --browser firefox --browser-profile "default-release"
 ```

-The advanced `--cookie-file PATH` option points directly to a Firefox `cookies.sqlite` database.
+For a custom Firefox layout, the advanced `--cookie-file PATH` option points directly to a `cookies.sqlite` database.
 It overrides automatic profile selection:

 ```sh
 spotify_monitor --import-browser-cookie --browser firefox --cookie-file /path/to/cookies.sqlite